Elamaram: Transportation

 Elamaram village connects to other parts of India through Kondotty town on the west and Nilambur town on the east.
 National highway No.66 passes through Kondotty and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
-The nearest airport is at Kozhikode.
-The nearest major railway station is at Feroke.
+State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways 12, 29 and 181.
+The nearest airport is at Kozhikode, and the nearest major railway station is at Feroke.

+There is a ferry service here that takes passengers to the northern side of the Chaliyar river.
+The ticket is Rs.5.00 and the motor boat service is available every half an hour between 6.40 a.m. and 8.40 p.m. including Sundays.